Analysis | A top Republican in Nevada is censured by the party for acknowledging reality

 That official, Barbara Cegavske, was taken to task less for failing to answer questions about purported fraud than her failure to treat them as serious in the first place.
-The censure resolution that passed by a 126-to-112-vote margin does the by-now familiar bit of blurring between “there are rumors” and “there was fraud” that’s become a staple of Republican efforts to bolster Donald Trump’s fraud claims since his defeat.
+The censure resolution that passed by a 126-112 vote margin does the by-now familiar bit of blurring between “there are rumors” and “there was fraud” that’s become a staple of Republican efforts to bolster former president Donald Trump’s fraud claims since his defeat.
 But it also treats as serious a series of specific claims about fraud that, here in reality, have already been dispatched with in various ways.

 The timeline here will seem familiar.
 The election happens Nov.
 3, 2020.
 Biden is declared the winner after votes are counted.
 Trump complains and elevates whatever fraud allegations are within his grasp.
 His allies play along during those tumultuous early days, making sweeping claims of irregularity that fail to hold up in court.
 The results in the state are certified and everyone seems ready to move on — except Trump.
 He keeps pushing, and that pushing becomes a loyalty test.
 Officials like Cegavske become the centralized conduits for complaints about the election because it’s easier to dump on a secretary of state than a popular former president.
 So the party pretends that maybe there was fraud and maybe Cegavske didn’t do enough to dig into it because the alternative is acknowledging that, for the fourth time in four elections, Nevadans preferred the Democratic presidential candidate.